Olawale-Ajayi/pdsnd_github/README.md

 ### Credits
-This project will not be completed without appreciating all the commentators at stackoverflow, AnalyticalVidya and of course, our able internet friend Google.
+This project will not be completed without appreciating all the commentators at stackoverflow, AnalyticalVidya.com blog and of course, our able internet friend Google.

+### Language and libraries use in the Project

+The Project is written in python programming Language with the following python libraries coming handy in the course of the project

+- Numpy
+- Pandas
+- time